 4 of the 31 total stages of the Salzburger Almenweg lead through Grossarltal, making Grossarl as well as Hüttschlag ideal starting and finishing points for this long-distance trail.

 After a short detour to the Tappenkarsee in Kleinarl, the Salzburger Almenweg leads up to the Draugsteintörl and back to Grossarltal.
-It then continues to the Draugsteinalmen, Filzmoossattel, Filzmoosalm, Loosbühelalm, Weissalm, Ellmaualm, Grosswildalm, Breitenebenalm, Karseggalm, Unterwandalm, Rothofalm (Muggenfeldalm), Maurachalm and on to St. Johann-Alpendorf as well as Wagrain.
+Then it continues to the Draugsteinalmen, Filzmoossattel, Filzmoosalm, Loosbühelalm, Weissalm, Ellmaualm, Grosswildalm, Breitenebenalm, Karseggalm, Unterwandalm, Rothofalm (Muggenfeldalm), Maurachalm and on to St. Johann-Alpendorf as well as Wagrain.

 Alternatively, instead of staying at the same elevation as the huts we have mentioned, you may prefer to take your hike over the nearby ridgelines and summits – as you walk, you will get to enjoy marvelous views of the Tappenkarsee, surrounding mountains and so much more.
 And of course, from any of the huts along the way, you always have the option of dropping back down to the valley.

-After the Salzburger Almenweg leaves Grossarltal, it continues to Wagrain and Kleinarl, then via Obertauern, Filzmoos and Werfenweng to the Hochkönig, via the Salzburger Sonnenterrasse region, and finally through Gastein Valley before returning to Grossarltal yet again.
+After the Salzburger Almenweg leaves Grossarltal, it continues to Wagrain and Kleinarl, then via Obertauern, Filzmoos and Werfenweng to the Hochkönig, via the Salzburger Sonnenterrasse region, and finally through the valley Gastein before returning to Grossarltal yet again.

 A free hiking guidebook provides detailed hiking maps (scale 1:50 000) along with full descriptions of the 31 stages of the Salzburger Almenweg.
 Information includes: